Azure-Samples/blockchain/blockchain-development-kit/connect/sms/outbound/README.md

 CREATE PROCEDURE [dbo].[LogicAppGetContractStateFromContractLedgerIdentifier]
 (
 @ContractLedgerIdentifier NVARCHAR(256),
-@StateName NVARCHAR(256)
 )
 AS
 BEGIN

-Select Top 1 vw.ApplicationName, vw.WorkflowId, vw.WorkflowName, vw.ContractId, vw.ContractLedgerIdentifier, vw.StateName from [vwContractState] vw
-Where vw.ContractLedgerIdentifier = @ContractLedgerIdentifier and vw.StateName = @StateName
+Select Top 1 vw.StateValue from [vwContractState] vw Where vw.ContractLedgerIdentifier = @ContractLedgerIdentifier

 END

 Go

-Click the run button to create the stored procedures in the database.
+Click the run button to create the stored procedure in the database.

 Create the Logic App
 --------------------